Kovacs-Systems/URL-Shortener-Frontend-Challenge/README.md

 Or you can return mock data without actually hitting an API.

-Email your finished github project to curtis@ringy.com and brad@ringy.com
+Email your finished github project or any questions you may have to curtis@ringy.com and brad@ringy.com